36 Yogananda — Sandy Hook, Connecticut

 Home was the safest place.
 Adam wasn’t afraid there.
 The biggest problem he had with the house, during the warm months, were the windows: too many of them.
-He didn’t like the heat, but he hated the light coming through the blinds.
+He didn’t like the heat, but more than that, he hated the light coming through the blinds.

 Still, two months of liberation from the school’s bells would have been just what he wanted.
 He didn’t have to talk to anybody, or be anywhere.
 He could just stay inside and play video games, and read, and watch movies.
 If he stayed up late enough, and slept in, he could even miss the next day’s sun entirely.